vapor/docs/docs/4.0/deploy/systemd.md

 The `--env production` flag will disable verbose logging.

 ### Environment
-Otherwise, quoting the values is optional but recommended.

 You can export variables in two ways via systemd.
 Either by creating an environment file with all the variables set in it: